seanox/pdf-service/README.md

 - I18n support
 language setting is also transferred to the template and thus fonts matching the language can be used
 - Creation of markup as preview e.g. for the frontend
-- API for other markup generators and renderers
-abstract templates for individual generators and renderers
+- API for templates and other markup generators abstract templates for individual generators
 - PDF comparison for test automation
 pixel-based and difference image generation
 - PDF Tools as standalone Java applications